Internals

 Producers are Observables that additionally define a connect_to() method that can be used to connect the Producer to a Consumer.
 The connect_to() method creates a standardized callback between the two objects, thus allowing you to connect the two without having to define the callback yourself.

-Consumers, on their turn, are classes that implement the set_input() method that the Observable callback will call.
+Consumers, on their turn, are classes that implement the set() method that the Observable callback will call.
 Consumers also define a connect_from() convenience method for connecting the Consumer to a Producer. connect_from() is a bit more complex than connect_to() because it “goes against the flow”, so to speak, but it can come in handy in many situations.
+Note: connect_from() is deprecated in v3; prefer using connect_to() instead.

 It is common for a class to be both a ValueProducer and a ValueConsumer.
 Such classes typically receive values, perform some operations, and then notify their consumers, thus creating a transform of the input.
 Transform classes are described in the Transforms section.